jongio/azure-mcp/src/Docs/new-command.md

 - [ ] RBAC permissions configured for test application in Bicep template
 - [ ] Live tests use deployed resources via `Settings.ResourceBaseName` pattern
 - [ ] Resource outputs defined in Bicep template for test consumption

+### Documentation Requirements

+**REQUIRED**: All new commands must update the following documentation files:

+- [ ] **CHANGELOG.md**: Add entry under "Unreleased" section describing the new command(s)
+- [ ] **docs/azmcp-commands.md**: Add command documentation with description, syntax, parameters, and examples
+- [ ] **README.md**: Update the supported services table and add example prompts demonstrating the new command(s)

+**Documentation Standards**:
+- Use consistent command paths in all documentation (e.g., `azmcp sql db show`, not `azmcp sql database show`)
+- Provide clear, actionable examples in README.md that users can run
+- Include parameter descriptions and required vs optional indicators in azmcp-commands.md
+- Keep CHANGELOG.md entries concise but descriptive of the capability added